Tito Livio Burattini

-Tito Livio Burattini (Tytus Liwiusz Burattini, 8 March 1617 – 17 November 1681) was an inventor, architect, Egyptologist, scientist, instrument-maker, traveller, engineer, and nobleman, who spent his working life in Poland and Lithuania.
-He was born in Agordo, Italy, and studied in Padua and Venice.
+Tito Livio Burattini (Tytus Liwiusz Burattini, 8 March 1617 – 17 November 1681) was an inventor, architect, Egyptologist, scientist, instrument-maker, traveller, engineer, and nobleman, who spent his working life in Poland and the Grand Duchy of Lithuania.
+He was born in Agordo, Republic of Venice, and studied in Padua and Venice.
 In 1639, he explored the Great Pyramid of Giza with English mathematician John Greaves; both Burattini and Sir Isaac Newton used measurements made by Greaves in an attempt to accurately determine the circumference of the earth.

-For Germany in 1641, the court of King Ladislaus IV invited him to the Polish–Lithuanian Commonwealth.
+From the Holy Roman Empire in 1641, the court of King Ladislaus IV invited him to the Polish–Lithuanian Commonwealth.
 In Warsaw, Burattini built a model aircraft with four fixed glider wings in 1647.
 Described as "four pairs of wings attached to an elaborate 'dragon'", it was said to have successfully lifted a cat in 1648 but not Burattini himself.
 According to Clive Hart's The Prehistory of Flight, he promised that "only the most minor injuries" would result from landing the craft.